Family Meals Focus

 The Ellyn Satter Institute Newsletter

-Are you ready to stop feeling bad about your eating?
+Are you tired of feeling bad about your eating?

 by Ellyn Satter, MS, MSSW.
 Dietitian and family therapist.